19 Oct 2016

-This time I can go into a little more detail about the Festival and site itself (as the bands were covered in the mega-post last week.)
+This time I can go into a little more detail about the festival and site itself (as the bands were covered in the mega-post last week.)
 The event is the first of this type of show.
 I’d venture to say it went as well (or better) than anyone could have hoped.
 It was exceedingly well-run, and everyone I spoke to on the grounds felt it was one of their more pleasant concert experiences, especially for a big festival.
-The audience seemed to prefer 2 bands per night, unlike a normal festival of eight each day or so.
+The audience seemed to prefer two bands per night, unlike a normal festival of eight each day or so.
 Aside from some traffic issues, there was no major crowding during the festival itself.
 Bathrooms, food lines, merchandise, access ways all over – these were flowing pretty easily at any time.
 Of course, the exits were busy when the shows were over, but that’s over 70,000 people leaving a single place.

-The excellent rock photography exhibit was an unsuspected highlight for many.
-Large-format prints were framed and hanging in 35,000 square foot gallery, with air-conditioning, a central bar area, and some seating.
-Many of the world’s top photographers were selected to present the event’s 6 musical artists’ history in photos.
+The excellent rock photography exhibition was an unsuspected highlight for many.
+Large-format prints were framed and hanging in a 35,000 square foot gallery, with air-conditioning, a central bar area, and some seating.
+Many of the world’s top photographers were selected to present the event’s six musical artists’ history in photos.
 Nearly all the prints were unseen or rarely-seen images.
 This was the surprise discovery of the event for us.
 It was certainly a world-class set of photos (over 200) showing insights into lives and motions of these groups in the late 1960s and 1970s.

 Throughout the site, amenities were offered; the usual food fare, some VERY upscale dining experiences (including Wolfgang Puck himself cooking!) the large merchandise booths and even a vinyl record store with very reasonable prices on vintage LPs and singles.
-A nice touch also to put a giant “record” from each group in varying parts of the lawns, so fans can sidle up and take their photo next to it – they even had staff around to help take photos most of the time.
+A nice touch also to put a giant album cover from each group in varying parts of the lawns, so fans can sidle up and take their photo next to it – they even had staff around to help take photos most of the time.

-Seating was… unusual.
+Seating was unusual.
 As mentioned before, this is a massive space.
-Starting with a large wide “pit” area (standing only, no reserved space); this is the first-come-first served area, and it was easy to see the determination in those who came hours early to stand right in front of the stage.
-I’m told these tickets were $1600 for the 3-day weekend, which is actually not bad – given you have nice parking, VIP area access, and can see some of the world’s greatest bands up close for less than $400 each.
+Starting with a large wide pit area (standing only, no reserved space); this is the first-come-first served area, and it was easy to see the determination in those who came hours early to stand right in front of the stage.
+I’m told these tickets were $1600 for the three-day weekend, which is actually not bad – given you have nice parking, VIP area access, and can see some of the world’s greatest bands up close for less than $400 each.
 Not cheap, but not bad, considering the prices of other front-row concert seats.
 There were reserved seats just behind the pit – also the same price.
 But sadly these seats (the preference for those who don’t want to stand) were just behind the group standing in the pit area, blocking their view – unless they stood.

 Off to the sides were large and long bleachers.
 The front sections of these were also in the $1600 range, but the closest seat here was already farther from the stage than the most-distant seat in Madison Square Garden, the Forum, or most large arenas.
 Not close, but expensive.

-As with last week, the backstage area was quiet – almost sterile; keeping everyone safe and local was the goal of the promoters.
+As with last week, the backstage area was quiet, almost sterile; keeping everyone safe and local was the goal of the promoters.
 By confining each group in their own isolated compound, this prevented guests from chasing each others’ rock stars around.
 I had various people ask if they could get a backstage pass somehow, and I honestly could tell them “the party is out in front”.
 It was nearly a ghost town for most of the festival in back.

-The WHO 2: It was windy this weekend, and it hit with force just before our show.
+It was windy this weekend, and it hit with force just before our show.
 The dry desert heat was eased slightly when it was a breeze, and the feared sandstorm never came.

 Then the band came out, this time knowing what the stage and audience situation would be like.
 We’d prepared well, our video team had extensive changes to make best use of the large screen options, learning from both the last weekend and Mexico City, and it showed.
 I’d say overall, the band was tighter in general, although last week’s show started off faster and bigger; this one grew slowly.